hightechu/hightechu-summer2020/day3/README.md

 * Fun filled activities for students by Venish

 #### Daily Wrap up
-* 3 things that students learned - 2 questions - 1 thing that is unclear
+* 3 things that students learned about ECE - 2 questions - 1 thing that is unclear

 ## Homework